CheckPointSW-Community/CloudGuard-NS-AWS-GWLB/README.md

     - Gateway Load Balancer Configuration:
         - Gateway Load Balancer Name: Name assigned to AWS GWLB
         - Target Group Name: Name assigned to AWS Target group used by GWLB
-4. CFT executes the followign
+4. CFT executes the following
     - creates GWLB infrastgructure and CGNS ASG
     - creates a Lambda Function to create TGW attachments and RT creation/association for Security & Internet VPC
     - adds routes for 10.0.0.0/8 --> TGW to Security & Internet VPCs